 Footwear Choices for Longevity

 Shoes can make or break a pedicure.
 Picture someone stubbing their toe on a rocky trail—what a bummer.
-Open-toe sandals let polish breathe and avoid smudges.
+Open-toe sandals work awesome for city strolls or patio hangs where your feet stay clean.
+But if you’re hitting sandy beaches or dusty trails daily, that same airflow lets grit rub against polish—switch to closed sneakers with socks after day 14 to stretch wear.
 Sneakers with socks work for active days, but tight shoes chip polish fast.
 Choosing the right footwear supports how to make pedicure last longer by reducing wear.
 It’s a small choice with a big payoff.

 How to Fix Chips Without a Redo